Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 • Controlling live subjects by chilling, anaesthetic or any other method of restricting natural movement for the purpose of a photograph is not allowed.

-Editing guidelines for Nature, Photojournalism and Photo Travel
+Editing guidelines for Nature

 Processing or editing must be limited to making an image look as close to the original scene as possible, except that conversion to grayscale monochrome is allowed.